Walking the Tightrope of LLMs for Software Development: A Practitioners' Perspective: Methodology

 \subsection{Study Design and Piloting}

-Based on the findings (i.e., benefits, challenges, recommendations) from our systematic literature review \cite{ferino:2025}, we developed a preliminary interview guide, which also included potential follow-up questions.
+Based on the findings (i.e., benefits, challenges, recommendations) from our systematic literature review \cite{ferino:2026}, we developed a preliminary interview guide, which also included potential follow-up questions.
 This interview guide \cite{researchArtifact} was improved based on discussions with the PhD supervisors, as well as feedback from an industrial collaborator, who has experience managing a software team in an Australian company.
-The \textit{Attitude Towards Artificial Intelligence} (ATAI) scale, developed by \cite{sindermann:2021}, was included to collect participants' attitudes towards LLMs (AI).
+The \textit{Attitude Towards Artificial Intelligence} (ATAI) scale, developed by Sindermann et al. \cite{sindermann:2021}, was included in the pre-interview questionnaire to provide an initial understanding of participants' attitude towards AI, allowing the interviewer (first author) to adjust interview questions based on each participant's strongest responses across five dimensions — perceived benefits, trust, fear, job displacement, and existential concerns — and also afforded additional contextual information to support the subsequent data analysis (i.e., open coding and memoing).
 ATAI scale includes the following five nine-point scale questions, which we adapted to a five-point scale ranging from \textsl{strongly disagree} to \textsl{strongly agree} to facilitate the participants to answer them:

 \begin{itemize} \item I fear artificial intelligence \item I trust artificial intelligence \item Artificial intelligence will destroy humankind \item Artificial intelligence will benefit humankind \item Artificial intelligence will cause many job losses \end{itemize}